Halkomelem: Writing system

 In 1997, the Musqueam First Nation officially adopted the Americanist phonetic alphabet.
-This alphabet does not use upper case letters.
+This alphabet does not use upper-case letters.

+The xʷəlməxʷqən Cultural Society (XWCS) hən̓q̓əmin̓əm̓ orthography, used by the Tsawwassen, is very similar but uses · instead of :, x̌ instead of χ, and ł instead of ɬ.

+The Stó꞉lō use a cased Latin alphabet with modifier apostrophes, letter colon for both vowel length and geminate consonants, and the special letters Ō and X̱.
+The vowel letters are a for /e/, e for /ə/, o for /a/, and ō for /o/.
+Sh is /s/ before xw, and is found in a few English and French loans.

+Using the letter a as a carrier, á marks high tone, à mid tone, and a low tone.

+The Cowichan use a cased Latin alphabet with modifier apostrophes and doubled letters for vowel length.
+Ou is used for the long [u] sound in French loanwords, and u is used for schwa.
+The alphabet includes the tetragraph tthʼ.

+Typography

+The Musqueam Band language department collaborated with the University of British Columbia to create a typeface called Whitney Salishan that displays all the characters correctly.

 Comparison

 Morphology

 Like the majority of Salishan languages, Halkomelem is polysynthetic.
 A word in Halkomelem may consist of a root standing alone and unaltered, or of a root altered by one or more processes of internal modification and/or accompanied by one or more affixes.
 Since all words (with the exception of a few adverbs) can function as predicate heads, there is no basis for distinguishing verbs, nouns, and adjectives.
 There are other bases, however, for distinguishing these classes.
 Verbs have progressive forms and do not take possessive affixes, while nouns do not have progressive forms and do take possessive affixes.
 Adjectives have neither progressive forms, nor do they take possessive affixes.
 Compounding is non-existent in the language, although some scholars believe to have found a few possible examples.

 The majority of verb roots have the shapes CAC, CəC, CəCC, while noun roots typically have the shape CVCVC (V is any vowel).
 The most common shapes of adjective roots are CəC and CAC.
 There is a prefix that nominalizes verbs and adjectives, and there are several prefixes that make verbs out of nouns.
 Additionally, there are several ways to make adjective-like words from nouns.
 Processes of internal modification of the root include reduplication (of initial CV and CVC), shift in stress and vowel grade, and glottalization of resonants (which also affects suffixes).
 Roots of different shapes often undergo different processes to produce forms that are grammatically identical.